Fear0/simulated-annealing/README.md

 A monotonic optimizer modifies the floorplan ramndomly t times and eventually reaches the optimal or a close to optimal solution.
 SA algorithm also reaches the optimal or a close to optimal solution in considerably less computation time even though it is a computing time intensive algorithm.
+The parameterization is heavily influenced by the paper entitled "An Efficient Simulated Annealing Based VLSI Floorplanning Algorithm for Slicing
+Structure".

 ## RUN